thequietlife/web-hacking/assets/notes.md

 Day 14 Read blog post by Codingo suggesting where to start - Essential Badge PentestLab and then Authentication / Authorization Badge.
 Will do that in parallel with getting familiar with Burp and Access Control

+Day 15 Watched 'How to Crush Bug Bounties in the first 12 Months' Bugcrowd YouTube video; and tried to fix DNS issue on other website

+Day 16 Checked the DNS records for website, not sure what the problem is.
+Partway through SafeStack SQL Injection tutorial